 Now for the more tech savvy approach.

 Using AI-powered algorithms, replenishment emails can be based on individual customer purchase patterns (opposed to average rates).
 If there isn’t enough data on a customer, an algorithm can draw on historical data of customers who have a similar profile and have bought the same item.

 AI also makes it easier to incorporate factors like the size or volume of products purchased, and can even make decisions on how to group items so as to avoid sending too many repurchase reminder messages to one recipient.
 For example, if a customer has previously purchased moisturiser and foundation and they are both due to be replenished in the space of a week, a retailer can send just *one* email prompting them to top up on both.

 Other benefits to using AI to power predictive replenishment include: greater efficiency (machine learning algorithms are able to process data much quicker than a human), higher level of accuracy and freeing up a marketer's time so they can focus on the more creative, strategic elements of an automated campaign.

 To conclude this post, here are a few more things to consider when putting together your replenishment campaigns:

-🎄 With AW17 coming up, consider giving your replenishment campaigns (and the rest of triggered your emails) a seasonal makeover - whether it's a banner with pumpkins and ghouls or an illustrated Father Christmas.
+☀️ Consider giving your replenishment campaigns (and the rest of triggered your emails) a seasonal makeover - whether it's a banner with pumpkins and ghouls or a GIF displaying sunflowers swaying in the breeze.
 Find out how you can do this here.

 📱 Cross-channel: the whole point of sending replenishment emails is to be useful, so if a recipient (that’s due to top up) never uses this channel then what's the point in sending one?
 Instead, put each customer first and use their favourite touchpoints to communicate your replenishment message.